ricsanfre/pi-cluster/docs/_docs/istio.md

   Substitute variables (`${var}`) in the above yaml file before applying it.
   -   Replace `${CLUSTER_DOMAIN}` by the domain used in the cluster.
 For example: `homelab.ricsanfre.com`

-  To expose Kiali using the `HTTPRoute`, Envoy Gateway and the shared `envoy-gateway` `Gateway` must already be installed in the cluster.
+  To expose Kiali using the `HTTPRoute`, Envoy Gateway and the shared `public-gateway` `Gateway` must already be installed in the cluster.
 See installation details in [Envoy Gateway documentation](/docs/envoy-gateway/).

   {{site.data.alerts.end}}